 Firefighters, DMV and DUI

 Effective January 1, 2011, the California DMV discontinued issuing Commercial Driver Licenses to firefighters.
 Instead, firefighters must apply for a firefighter endorsement.
-Applicants applying for a firefighter endoresement must apply in person at a local DMV field office after meeting all requirements including certification of employment as a firefighter, certification of completion of fire equipment operation training and signature of the department fire chief.
-A written test, a drive test and submission of a completed medical examination report may also be required.
+Applicants applying for a firefighter endorsement must apply in person at a local DMV field office after meeting all requirements including certification of employment as a firefighter, certification of completion of fire equipment operation training, and signature of the department fire chief.
+A written test, driving test, and submission of a completed medical examination report may also be required.

-If you are a firefighter charged with a DUI in Southern California, please contact Los Angeles and Orange County DUI lawyers Gold & Witham for further information.
+If you are a firefighter charged with a DUI in Southern California, please contact Los Angeles DUI lawyers Gold & Witham for further information.